schollz/zxcvbn/docs/builder/content/commands/pulse.md

 When played together, this whole pattern is 96 pulses, or five beats.

-## Traditional notes
+## Traditional note lengths

-In traditional music we mostly define note lengths as power-of-2 fractions of a measure - with a measure being four notes.
+In traditional music note lengths are usually defined as power-of-2 fractions of a measure - with a measure being four notes.
 There is shorthand for this in the pulse syntax.
 You can write `m`, `h`, `q`, `s`, `e` for measures, half-notes, quarter-notes, sixteenth-notes respectively.
 The measure is defined as 96 pulses and everything is a division from that.

 You can also use mathematical expressions with pulses.
 So if you want a line to be one quarter-note less than two measures you can write: